alphagov/govuk-import-export-prototype/guidance/export-germplasm.markdown

 - that won't be used for breeding - follow the rules for exporting [animal by-products](/guidance/get-a-licence-to-export-furs-skins-and-other-animal-products.html)
 - from [endangered animals](#germplasm-from-endangered-animals)

+[Question for SME: When is germplasm not used for breeding and does it count in the types of things that need a commercial document?
+If not, we'll change this]

 $CTA

 Also check the import rules of the country you’re exporting to.
 Talk to your importer or read the appropriate [country guide](https://www.gov.uk/government/collections/exporting-country-guides), which includes contact details for local advice.